pars-linux/uludag/trunk/doc/en/package-review-process.rst

    willing to maintain the package in, should be indicated in the "Details" part of the bug report.

 #.
-The product of the bug report should be "Review".
-The component of the bug
-   report should be the appropriate repository component for being able to notify the relevant component responsibles by e-mail about this new package reviewing request.

-#.
 If the package depends on other packages currently in reviewing process,
    the bug report should "depend" on those other packages' bug reports to establish a dependency relationship between them.

-#.
-When the developer thinks that its new package is ready for the reviewing
-   process, he/she should copy it under the appropriate component of the 'playground/review' directory under pardus SVN repository.

 #.
 All changes done to the package during the reviewing process (e.g. All
    modifications committed under 'playground/review') should be reflected as